 On the other issue relating to whether any notional income can be taxed in his hands in relation to the interest-free loans, the ratio of a number of Supreme Court decisions is clear and unequivocal.
 The Apex Court has in the celebrated cases of Godhra Electricity Co. and A. Raman & Co. held that income chargeable to tax is the income that is received or which has accrued during the previous year.
 Where there is no ‘real income’ earned by the taxpayer, there can be no levy of tax.
 Income, which a taxpayer could have, but has not earned, cannot be made taxable as income accrued to him.

-The settled legal position in the above regard is that if a person advances an interest-free loan from his own funds or from borrowed funds on which he is under no obligation to pay any interest, the Income-tax Department cannot question the decision as to why the person has not charged any interest on such loan advanced.
+Thus, the settled legal position in the above regard is that if a taxpayer advances an interest-free loan from his own funds or even from borrowed funds on which he is under no obligation to pay any interest, the Income-tax Department cannot question his decision as to why he has not charged any interest on such loan advanced.